rjsf-team/react-jsonschema-form/docs/api-reference/form-props.md

 ## showErrorList

 When this prop is set to true, a list of errors (or the custom error list defined in the `ErrorList`) will also show.
 When set to false, only inline input validation errors will be shown.
 Set to `true` by default.
+See [Validation](usage/validation.md) for more information.

 ## tagName